Operations and Security

 Create and Manage Kubernetes Clusters

-Red Hat Advanced Cluster Management for Kubernetes (RHACM) simplifies the deployment and management of new clusters.
-While Red Hat OpenShift offers easy deployment methods like IPI and the Assisted Installer, RHACM takes it a step further, allowing you to deploy new clusters with just a few clicks using the cluster creation wizard.
+Red Hat Advanced Cluster Management for Kubernetes (RHACM) simplifies the deployment and management of new OpenShift clusters.
+Strategies such as IPI and the Assisted Installer are available, but RHACM takes it a step further, allowing you to deploy new clusters with just a few clicks using the cluster creation wizard.

 -

-On the top left of the OpenShift Console, click the drop down menu and select Fleet Management
+On the top left of the OpenShift Console, click the "Hamburger" drop down and select Fleet Management → *Infrastructure → Clusters

 If you don’t see the dropdown your window is not wide enough - just click the "hamburger menu" (the three dashes) to reveal the side menu.